 Overall, purchasing the Quest 2 now is a great way to get started with VR while staying within my budget.

-Click below link to get the Meta Quest 2 today:
+Click the below link to get the Meta Quest 2 today: